 An easy first video—introduce yourself.
 Share a little bit about your background, who you are, what you care about, and your big purpose in life.
 Give viewers an idea of what they will get if they follow your channel.
 A great video to “pin” as the default video at the top of your channel.

 2. Introduce Your Brand

-If you are creating your channel to promote a business, brand, or personal brand, share the brand purpose, brand mission, brand values, and brand future.
+If you are creating your channel to promote a business, brand, or personal brand, share the brand purpose, mission, values, and future with a video promo.
 What impact do you want your brand to have on the world, and what do you want viewers to come away with?
 Also makes a great default video.